armortal/webcrypto-go/README.md

 ### HMAC

 The **HMAC** algorithm is the implementation of operations described in [§29](https://www.w3.org/TR/WebCryptoAPI/#hmac) of the W3C specification.

-You can import it into your program with `import "github.com/armortal/webcrypto-go/algorithms/hmac"`.
+`import "github.com/armortal/webcrypto-go/algorithms/hmac"`.

 #### Parameter Definitions